MSegalaEQ/car-price-prediction/README.md

-# car-price-regression
+# Car Price Prediction Using Neural Networks
-This jupyter notebook present a case of data regression in order to predict a specific attribute.
-The data is composed by business data related to car sales and the objective is to predict the price attribute based on the remaining features.
+This [jupyter notebook](car_cost_regression.ipynb) present a case of data regression in order to predict a specific attribute.
+The dataset is composed by business data related to car sales and the objective is to predict the price attribute based on the remaining features.
+A simple neural network model was used to fit the data.
+The methodology used and the results are detailed in the code file.